fdecampredon/brackets-typescript/README.md

 -------------------------

 To benefits from all brackets-typescript features create a file '.brackets-typescript' in any folder under your project root folder (included).
-This config file has to be valid json, here is a complete list of availabel options options :
+This config file has to be valid json, here is a complete list of available options :

 * `sources` *(`string[]`)* , **mandatory**  : An array of string describing in '[minimatch](https://github.com/isaacs/minimatch)' format the sources of your project